Curriculum

 Anatomy and Physiology; Kinesiology; Pathology and Fragile Care Massage; Swedish Massage; Deep Tissue Therapy; Neuromuscular Therapy; Seated Chair Massage; Esoteric Anatomy and Bodywork Theory; Hydrotherapy; Clinical Practicum and Integrative Massage; Successful Business Practices and Research Methodology and Awareness Skills.

-Successful completion of any Mountain State School of Massage, Massage Therapist Program qualifies graduates to sit for the National Certification Examination.
+Successful completion of any Mountain State School of Massage or Massage Therapist Program qualifies graduates to sit for the MBLEx Examination.
 Graduates will also meet West Virginia’s state licensing requirements to practice massage therapy professionally.

-The Massage Therapist Day Program is completed in 32 weeks meeting Tuesday through Friday from 8:30 a.m – 3:10 p.m.
+The Massage Therapist Day Program is completed in 32 weeks, meeting Tuesday through Friday from 8:30 a.m. to 3:10 p.m.

-The Massage Therapist Night Program is completed in 43 weeks meeting Monday through Thursday from 6:00 p.m. – 10:30 p.m.
+The Massage Therapist Night Program is completed in 43 weeks, meeting Monday through Thursday from 6:00 p.m. to 10:30 p.m.